 Location and contact information are available at this link: https://www.quintareal.com/Hotels/Details/QR/QRACA

 My current favorite day-pass beach is Mundo Imperial Pierre.
 (Mundo Imperial bought out the Fairmont Pierre Marquéz and the nearby Princess, and guests at the three hotels can shuttle to the others).
 One can drive up to the lobby entrance, turn the keys over to the valet, and proceed to the reception desk where credit cards are welcome.
 The pass includes a large beach towel and your choice of available deck chairs.

-The current day pass costs just 350 pesos, under 19 US dollars at the current exchange, and that is a credit toward consumption.
+The current day pass costs just 500 pesos, about 27 US dollars at the current exchange, and 400 pesos of that is a credit toward consumption.
 Again, phone ahead to confirm the price and to be sure there is no convention or special event and visitors are welcome.
 I have gone without a phone call on midweek mornings with nary a problem, but I avoid Acapulco during Christmas holidays, Holy Week, and Puentes (holiday weekends).
 In July when all the students are on vacation, the pool may be filled with screaming children.
 There is something anatomical about little kids that they cannot swim without screaming.

 The two things I like best about the Pierre are the superb, inexpensive food, and the fact that both pools are deep enough for water aerobics.
 (Quinta Real’s pool is too shallow for that).
 If I am going to share an order of guacamole and eat a large lunch, I like to work out in the pool for an hour beforehand.
 It relieves my conscience and I don’t put on that spare tire at the waist.